 - Each MCVideo client sends a group join request when the MCVideo user wants to participate in the group communication for the group.
 (This message does not impact the MCVideo user's membership in the group; the MCVideo server will verify that the MCVideo user is an authorized member of the group.)

 - The group join request may include a transmit media request.
+If the group join request includes a request to transmit media it may also include location information.
 It is assumed that the group join request will be delivered from MCVideo client to MCVideo server using SIP.

+- If location information was included in the group join request, the MCVideo server checks the privacy policy of the MCVideo user to decide if the location information of MCVideo client 1 can be provided to other users on the call.

 - The group join request is used to indicate to the MCVideo server that the MCVideo user associated with the given MCVideo client wishes to participate (begin to receive notifications for media transmissions) from the group.